CSS-Windows/WindowsDiag/UEX/UXTrace/README.md

 ```

 ## Collect component specific log and OS basic log(-CollectLog <ComponentName>)
-In case you don't need trace and just need logs for basic OS log or component logs/settings, you can use '-Collectlog' option.
+In case you don't need trace and just need logs for basic OS log or component logs/settings, you can use '-Collectlog' switch.
+If the component has diag function like WinRM, the diag function is also performed automatically.

 1. To collect OS basic log like OS version or IP address and so on, you can specify '-Collectlog Basic'
 ```